Want to Settle Your Accident Claim? Should You?

-Some people just don’t like negotiating.
+Some people don’t like negotiating.
 My wife sent me to the car dealership when she wanted a new minivan.
 She had zero interest in negotiating with the car salespeople.
-I made sure my phone was charged ahead of time, but I kind of enjoyed staying there until after closing time to “get the math to work.”
+I made sure my phone was charged ahead of time, but I enjoyed staying there until after closing time to “get the math to work.”

 Would Hiring a Lawyer Result in a Larger Settlement?

-While it may seem like the statute of limitations for your claim gives you plenty of time to negotiate a settlement, you must remember that you’ll need to leave a certain period of time left, in case your negotiations go badly, to allow you to hire a lawyer.
+While it may seem like the statute of limitations for your claim gives you plenty of time to negotiate a settlement, you must remember that you’ll need to leave a certain period left, in case your negotiations go badly, to allow you to hire a lawyer.
 You’ll have a much easier time finding a lawyer if your case has a year left on its statute of limitations than if it only has a few days.
-The attorney will need time to get your case file together, and get the proper defendant(s) served.
+The attorney will need time to get your case file together and get the proper defendant(s) served.

-While I realize that one of the reasons you want to try to settle your own case is to possibly get your money faster than you would if you hired a lawyer, do not try to settle your case before it is ready.
+While I realize that one of the reasons you want to try to settle your case is to possibly get your money faster than you would if you hired a lawyer, do not try to settle your case before it is ready.
 Do not make any settlement offers before you have finished treating or reached MMI.
 The insurance company will not do “partial settlements” on your injury claim.

 Once you sign that settlement release, you can’t ask for more money later.
-This will require a great deal of patience on your part, as it may require you to wait upwards of a year (or more) before you try to settle, but it is necessary to ensure that you are fully compensated.
+This will require a great deal of patience on your part, as it may require you to wait upwards of a year (or more) before you try to settle, but it is necessary to ensure you are fully compensated.

 Contacting the Defendant’s Insurer Before You’re Ready to Talk Settlement